langmead-lab/recount-unify/README.md

 https://github.com/langmead-lab/monorail-external#unifier-aggregation-over-per-sample-pump-outputs

-Next step after recount-pump in the Monorail pipeline

-This step has two parts (2 Snakemake files) which both aggregate across the per-sample outputs produced by the `recount-pump` workflow:
+This phase of Monorail has two parts (2 Snakemake files) which both aggregate across the per-sample outputs produced by the eariler, `recount-pump` workflow phase of Monorail:

 * base coverage summed for exons and genes based on a set of annotations (`Snakefile`)
 * junnction split-read counts (`Snakefile.study_jxs`)